instana/ingress-nginx-tracing/README.md

 ## Init Container Pull Secret

-The pull secret name `instana-registry-key` is assumed.
+The pull secret name `instana-registry-key` is assumed in namespace `ingress-nginx`.
 Please edit the respective yaml files if this does not apply to your setup.

 Basics: https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/